A Guide to Asking for Letters of Recommendation

 A letter of recommendation is a document written by a former co-worker, professor, or a teacher who has direct experience working with you.
 The goal of the letter is to give an employer an opportunity to hear about your work ethic and skills from other people who have encountered you in a professional context.

-In this guide, we’re going to cover the basics of how you can ask for a letter of recommendation, and walk through an example letter you can send to request a letter of recommendation from someone.
+In this guide, we’re going to cover the basics of how you can ask for a letter of recommendation.
+We will also walk you through an example letter you can send to request a letter of recommendation from someone.

 Whom to Ask for a Letter of Recommendation